Join

 The entrance to the Battle of Bannockburn visitor centre.
 The low wall at the front has the name across it, and behind can be seen the car park and the centre building.

-We are appealing to Scottish Ministers to ‘call in’ the Council’s decision and we’d welcome your help if you agree with our stance and the reasons for it.
+We are appealing to Scottish Ministers to ‘call in’ the Council’s decision.

 Despite its close proximity to the development site, the Trust's Bannockburn Centre was never approached by the applicant nor initially contacted by Stirling Council’s Planning Department as part of the Pre-Application Phase consultation.